slsa-framework/source-tool/README.md

-# slsa-source-poc
+# source tool

-A proof-of-concept for how the SLSA Source Track could be implemented.
+A tool that helps users implement the SLSA Source Track.

-The code in this repository should not be relied upon for production purposes.

 Status: in development